-David W. Peters served as an enlisted Marine and Army Chaplain, deploying to Baghdad, Iraq in 2005-2006.
-His experiences in Iraq and the founding of the EVF is told here by NPR’s John Burnett.
-His books, Death Letter: God, Sex, and War and Post-Traumatic God: How the Church Cares For People Who Have Been to Hell and Back, vividly describe his own path to healing after war, a path he regularly invites his fellow veterans to consider.
+David W. Peters served as an enlisted Marine and Army Chaplain, deploying to Baghdad, Iraq in 2005.
+His experiences in Iraq and the founding of the Episcopal Veterans Fellowship is told here by NPR’s John Burnett.
+David is a graduate of Missio Seminary in Philadelphia, PA, (M.Div), Erskine Theological Seminary in Due West, SC (D.Min) and Seminary of the Southwest (MAR).
+He is a Board Certified Chaplain and is ordained by The Episcopal Church.
+His books, Death Letter: God, Sex, and War, Post-Traumatic God: How the Church Cares For People Who Have Been to Hell and Back, and Christ Walk Crushed with Anna Courie describe his own path to healing after war, a path he regularly invites his fellow veterans to consider.
 David blogs for the Huffington Post, Oxford University Press, and hosts two podcasts, the Dear Padre Podcast and a serial story, The Ermenfrid Penitential.
-At present, David serves as the Prior of the Hospitallers of St. Martin, a Christian Community for veterans ministry, and the Associate Rector at St. Mark’s Episcopal Church, Austin, TX.
-In 2017, David was named one of five Episcopal Church Foundation (ECF) 2017 Fellows and he is using his grant to travel around the country offering healing services for veterans.
-He enjoys long-distance running, walking, and bicycling around Austin, reading novels, and extra-dark chocolate.
+David currently serves as the Vicar of the Pflugerville Church Plant in the Diocese of Texas.
 He is married to Sarah Bancroft and has three sons.

 The Rev. Dr. M. Lynn Smith-Henry, a co-founder of the Episcopal Veterans Fellowship, is a native Texan.
 Born in the Golden Triangle area, he grew up in a rural farming community with German roots in Northeast Houston where he graduated high school and then attended the University of St. Thomas for his first year of undergraduate study in philosophy and religion.
 He finished his BA at University of Houston where he received a fine arts degree in music composition.
 Commissioned December 7, 1976 as a 2nd Lieutenant in the U.S. Army, he entered active duty at Ft.
 Bliss, TX in February 1977 and officially retired from the U.S. Army as a Lieutenant Colonel in June of 2012.
 During his career in the U.S. Army, he held several Military Occupational Skill identifiers to include Air Defense (AD), Military Intelligence (MI), and Civil Affairs (CA).
 His command assignments included both company and field grade levels for a total of nine years as a Nuclear Team Commander, a Nuclear Detachment Commander, a Special Operations Detachment Commander (GS), and a Battalion Commander (CBRN).
 As a senior MI analyst he spent a significant amount of time in real world theaters of operation attached to Special Operations Forces where he provided battle field analysis and assessments while participating in real world operations.
 He also served as a G2, General Staff, in the Special Operations community.
 Additionally, he served as the Senior Operations Officer, G3, of a MACOM and has extensive experience in managing Emergency Operations and Battle Field Operations Centers.